COASTAL KIDS PSYCHOLOGY

 • Emotion coping

 We offer in person and telehealth (online) counselling.
-Coastal kids psychologists are trained in a range of evidence based therapeutic interventions.
+Coastal Kids Psychology therapists are trained in a range of evidence based therapeutic interventions.
 Counselling is delivered based on our philosophy of connection, curiosity and creativity.
-Some of the types of interventions we use include: Relaxation Techniques, Skills Training and Psycho-Education, Art Therapy, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy and Narrative Therapy approaches.
+Some of the types of interventions we use include: Relaxation Techniques, Play Therapy, Skills Development and Psycho-Education, Interpersonal Therapy, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy and Narrative Therapy approaches.

-Child Centred Play Therapy (CCPT).
-CCPT is suitable for children 3 to 12 years old.
+Play therapy is suitable for children 3 to 12 years old.
 It is based on the belief that every child has the ability to express their inmost feelings thoughts and challenges and that play is the language of children.
-CCPT also assists children to learn to modulate their feelings and behaviours, develop a positive sense of self, problem solve and improve resilience.
+Our therapists are trained in a range of play therapy approaches including, Child Centered Play Therapy and Synergetic Play Therapy.
+Play therapy provides children with support to regulate their nervous system, facilitates communication and fosters a positive sense of self.

 Assessments